DavidCdeB/surf/README.md

 b) The region where `w \neq 0` is where both sets do not coexist together

-# Why I cannot progress with this solution:
+# Why I cannot progress with this solution

 If we just remove the blank lines on the `.dat` files and sort `x`- wise: